NayanDZ/CORS/README.md

 Access-Control-Allow-Origin: *
 ```

-#### IF the server does not allow a cross-origin request the you will get error ⚠️ page
+🏴 IF the server does not allow a cross-origin request the you will get error⚠️ page

 ## Detect CORS misconfiguration